artic-network/sealion/instructions.md

 **Note:** Collapse operations are cumulative.
 Each preset ANDs with the current mask, so sites already collapsed stay collapsed.

+### Difference Navigation

+Quickly jump between sites that differ from the reference sequence:

+- **Previous difference** <i class="bi bi-arrow-left-circle"></i> - Jump to the previous column with a difference (Cmd+Left)
+- **Next difference** <i class="bi bi-arrow-right-circle"></i> - Jump to the next column with a difference (Cmd+Right)

+When navigating differences:
+- The column with the difference is selected and centered horizontally
+- If one or more rows are selected, only those sequences are checked for differences
+- If no rows are selected, all sequences are checked and the view scrolls to the first differing row
+- 'N' (ambiguous) and '-' (gap) characters are ignored when finding differences
+- A reference sequence must be set first (use "Set consensus as reference" or "Set selected as reference")

 ### Colour Controls

 Control how nucleotides are colored in the alignment.